Is It Safe To Eat Cheese When Breastfeeding?

 2. Can cheese lead to diarrhea in breastfeeding babies?

-Cheese is loaded with important nutrients, including calcium, zinc, vitamins, and minerals that are good for you and your baby when you are breastfeeding.
-However, since cheese contains proteins casein and whey, you may notice some babies becoming gassy or experiencing abdominal pain after feeding.
+Cheese is loaded with important nutrients, including calcium, zinc, vitamins, and minerals, that are good for you and your baby when breastfeeding.
+However, since cheese contains proteins, casein, and whey, you may notice some babies becoming gassy or experiencing abdominal pain after feeding.
 Therefore, if you eat cheese during breastfeeding, monitor your baby regularly.
 Keeping track of what you eat will give you a better idea of what suits your baby and what does not.
 Talk to your doctor if your baby faces any discomfort.

 Infographic: Things To Consider When Buying Cheese When Nursing Moms